JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/install-and-configure.md

 PATH=$PATH:$GOROOT/bin
 ```

-The trick is to have a different project/working directory as
+The trick is to have your project/working directory
-shown with my `$GOPATH`.
-Do not work in the home directory.
+not in your home directory as shown with my `$GOPATH`.
+This is because Windows and Linux do not play well together.

 ### WINDOWS

-If you install it will automatically set the Windows environment
+If you install go on windows, it should automatically set the Windows
-variables as follows,
+environment variables as follows,

 ```text
 GOROOT=C:\Go\